Dominik Pech

-Dominik Pech (born 4 September 2006) is a Czech professional footballer who plays as a midfielder for BSC Young Boys.
+Dominik Pech (born 4 September 2006) is a Czech professional footballer who plays as a midfielder for Swiss Super League club Young Boys.

 Club career

-As a youth player, Pech joined the youth academy of Czech side FK Admira Prague.
-Following his stint there, he joined the youth academy of Czech side SK Slavia Prague in 2013 and was promoted to the club's reserve team in 2023, where he made thirty-seven league appearances and scored four goals and helped them achieve promotion from the third tier to the second tier.
+As a youth player, Pech joined the youth academy of Czech side Admira Prague.
+Following his stint there, he joined the youth academy of Czech side Slavia Prague in 2013 and was promoted to the club's reserve team in 2023, where he made thirty-seven league appearances and scored four goals and helped them achieve promotion from the third tier to the second tier.

-Ahead of the 2025–26 season, he was sent on loan to Swiss side BSC Young Boys.
+Ahead of the 2025–26 season, he was sent on loan to Swiss side Young Boys.

 International career

 Pech is a Czech Republic youth international.
-During October 2024 and March 2025, he played for the Czech Republic national under-19 football team for 2025 UEFA European Under-19 Championship qualification.
+During October 2024 and March 2025, he played for the Czech Republic under-19 team for 2025 UEFA European Under-19 Championship qualification.

 Style of play

 Pech plays as a midfielder.
 Right-footed, he is known for his dribbling ability.